accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1.1/notes-de-revision.md

 Test 5.1.3 with Acrobat Reader

 1. Open the PDF file and consult the table of contents or display the list of headings ("bookmark" icon in the left-hand side panel).
-2. Check that each heading provides a satisfactory description of the content to which it refers to.
+2. Check that each heading provides a satisfactory description of the content to which it refers.
 3. If so, the test is validated.

 </blockquote>